atrettel/wosp/README.md

     ...

-In this case, Wosp also returned the word "detectives" since it is one error way from "detectives".
+In this case, Wosp also returned the word "detectives" since it is one error from "detective".
 A better way to return plurals is to use trunctuation like with `detective#1`, since it is much more explicit about where the extra character should go.

-Wosp support Boolean operations.
-Boolean operations focus on the files and whether they contain different terms or not.
-The four Boolean operations are `OR`, `AND`, `NOT`, and `XOR`.
+Wosp supports Boolean operations.
+Boolean operations are often described using Venn diagrams.
+They return all matches for certain files when certain conditions are met.
+The four Boolean operators are `OR`, `AND`, `NOT`, and `XOR`.

 `OR` returns all matches for any term given.
 Like all Boolean operations, it takes two arguments and searchers can chain together multiple `OR` statements